All Episodes

 That whole happy face release thing was definitely an up yours.

-And the yours was Richard Hogan's.
+And the yours was Richard Hoagland's.

 Yeah, but think of this.

-This new image on the 27th was supposed to be, in essence, a duplication At probably 50 times the resolution of the 1976 high sun angle of the face.
+This new image on the 27th was supposed to be, in essence, a duplication at probably 50 times the resolution of the 1976 high sun angle of the face.

 Yep, yep, yep.